What information do we collect about you?

 Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller;

 Necessary for the purposes of legitimate interests pursued by the controller or a third party, except where such interests are overridden by the interests, rights or freedoms of the data subject.

 The following table outlines how your information will be used and if it will be shared with anyone.
 Information is only shared for the purposes for which it is intended and on a need to know basis.

-If you are not included in any of these categories and would like to know more about what we do with your data, please contact the Data Protection Officer who will advise (contact details below).
+If you are not included in any of the above categories and would like to know more about what we do with your data, please contact the Data Protection Officer who will advise (contact details below).

 How do we store your information?

 We will not pass your information on to a third party for marketing purposes.
-Whenever we collect information which may be used for marketing, we will inform you and you will have the opportunity to opt in or out.
+Whenever we collect information which may be used for marketing, we will inform you and you will have the opportunity to opt in.
 At any time, you have the right to stop us from contacting you for marketing purposes; you can do this by email or post (see contact details below).